- College of Osteopathic Medicine

 - Participation in graduate seminars

 - All courses and requirements must be completed within 7 years of admissions

-The program includes a significant number of Internet courses that require self-direction and computer skills.
+The program includes online courses that require self-direction and computer skills.
 Students must have the ability to be self-directed and to assume greater responsibility for independent reading, course communications, collaborative learning, written assignments, and research projects.
 In addition, participants must have computer skills, appropriate equipment, and Internet/e-mail access needed for online courses.
 Internet courses require no on-campus attendance, although some courses offered on campus may have Internet components.
-An additional “off-campus” fee is charged for online courses.
+An additional fee is charged for online courses.